wh22bhcy/netlifywebao/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research focuses on understanding and constraining modified gravity theories through the properties of black holes and the evolution of the Universe.

-# Awards to show in About widget
+# Interests to show in About widget
 awards:
   - title: Prof. Dr. Engin Arık Scientist Award 2026
     url: ''